nicklepickle/node-auth-skeleton/README.md

-# Adding Authentication to a Express Generator Skeleton
+# Adding Authentication to an Express Generator Skeleton

 ## Introduction